 Set a festive tone with a table piled with pumpkins, gourds, and bittersweet.
-Raid the cupboard for display ideas such as bowls or cake plates.
-The rich fall colors of gourds and pumpkins make it easy to create an elegant centerpiece.
+Raid the cupboard for display ideas, such as bowls or cake plates.
+The rich fall colors of pumpkins and gourds make it easy to create an elegant centerpiece.

-Little gourds can do great things.
-Try creating these table weights from mini-gourds to hold the tablecloth in place at an outdoor dinner party.
+Little decorative gourds can do great things.
+Try creating these table weights from mini gourds to hold a tablecloth in place at an outdoor dinner party.
 Measure the tabletop and add enough for a 6-inch drop of yardage on all sides plus a 1-inch hem.
-Hem with fusible tape and an iron.
+Hem fabric with fusible tape and an iron.
 To make the corner flaps, notch a 5-inch square from each corner and hem using fusible tape.
 Add grommets with a kit from a crafts or fabrics store.

 Get five great ideas for using pumpkins to decorate your home.
-Learn how to make the adorable decorations.
+Plus, we'll show you how to make the adorable autumn decorations.

 Gather gourds in cylindrical vases to bring autumn to a tabletop or mantel.
 Use containers of different sizes to stack gourds in varying amounts.
 To give each display a vibrant touch, add a length of fresh pumpkin vine from the garden, pulling the vine out at the root and rinsing off the dirt.
 Place it in the vase with a bit of water.

 Stack squatty gourds among your favorite white china.
-Dishes with ridges complement the natural elements in the display.
-Mixing and matching is in and is a great way to use your collectibles.
+Dishes with ridges complement the lines of the natural elements in the display.
+Mixing and matching is trendy and a great way to use your collectibles.

-Put an old wheelbarrow to use by filling it with an assortment of pumpkins, gourds, and squash.
+Put an old wheelbarrow to use by filling it with an assortment of squash, pumpkins, and gourds.
 Use black acrylic paint or a permanent marker to decorate one of the pumpkins with a welcoming message.

-Turn white gourds into miniature sculptures by displaying them on small pedestals cut from old table legs and balusters (available at salvage yards).
+Turn white gourds into miniature sculptures by displaying them on small pedestals created by cutting up old table legs and balusters (available at salvage yards).

-Fill an assortment of glasses with water and float mini pumpkin gourds inside.
+Fill an assortment of glasses with water and float mini gourds inside for an easy pumpkin decorating idea.
 A Teddy Bear sunflower set in a shallow dipping bowl makes a frilly dinner accent.

 Create this beautiful floral display using yellow and orange mums.
 Cut the heads from the flowers and hot-glue them all over the pumpkins.
 Display on tabletops or in small footed urns.

 Illuminate a fall night with candleholders fit for the season.
-Carve a small hole in the top of a miniature pumpkin -- wide enough to hold a votive candle and deep enough so the candle can be nestled in securely.
-For a rustic look, display the pumpkin inside a wire jar holder as shown here.
+Carve a small hole in the top of a miniature pumpkin—wide enough to hold a votive candle and deep enough so the candle can be nestled in securely.
+Use these Halloween gourds to light the way for trick-or-treaters.

 Transform gourds into planters for the fall season.
 Simply hollow out the gourds and tuck in the root balls of ornamental grasses or sedge (a perennial herb).
 Draw jack-o'-lantern faces onto the gourds with paint pens for a Halloween-theme arrangement.

-For this autumn wreath, first tap small nails into the surface of miniature gourds and pumpkins to break the surface.
-Carefully poke sturdy toothpicks into the holes.
+For this autumn wreath, first tap small nails into the surface of miniature pumpkins and gourds; carefully poke sturdy toothpicks into those holes.
 Coat the protruding end of the toothpick with hot glue and immediately stick into a straw wreath form.
-Once the wreath is as completely covered with pumpkins and gourds as possible, hot-glue silk leaves around the wreath to fill in the gaps.
+Once the wreath is as covered with pumpkins and gourds as possible, hot-glue silk leaves around the wreath to fill in the gaps.

 Display petite gourds-turned-treasures in a decorative apothecary jar.
 Garnet-hue leaves and a dried hydrangea benefit from the same prescription.

-Expand your pumpkin decor with unique yellow, white, and gray pumpkins in lieu of the traditional orange.
+Expand your fall pumpkin decorations with unique yellow, white, and gray pumpkins in lieu of the traditional orange.
 Wrap them with grapevine tendrils for an additional touch of originality.
 Arrange them on a tabletop with other fall favorites, such as leaves and dried wheat bundles.

-Create a vase with a gourd that stands upright.
-Slice off the stem and use a long slender knife to widen the opening if necessary.
+Transform a gourd into a vase by slicing off the stem and widening the opening.
 Add a handful of bright mums.